THE RACING COLLECTIVE

 ABOUT

 "We stand now where two roads diverge.
 But unlike the road in Robert Frost's famous poem, they are not equally fair.
 The road we have been traveling is deceptively easy, a smooth super-highway on which we progress with great speed, but at the end lies disaster.
-The other fork in the road - the one 'less traveled by' - offers our last, our only chance to reach a destination that assures the preservation of our earth."
+The other fork in the road - the one 'less travelled by' - offers our last, our only chance to reach a destination that assures the preservation of our earth."

 Rachel Carson, Silent Spring, 1962